-Refined oils as the name suggests are olive oils of inferior quality that have been subjected to chemical processes such as gum extraction (the application of mineral acids to aid in the removal of acidity from the oil), neutralisation (the addition of a strong alkali to remove excess free fatty acids), decolourisation (heating the oil and using clay or activated carbon to lighten the oil colour), treating with superheated steam under a vacuum).
+Refined oils as the name suggests are olive oils of inferior quality that have been subjected to chemical processes such as gum extraction (the application of mineral acids to aid in the removal of acidity from the oil), neutralisation (the addition of a strong alkali to remove excess free fatty acids), decolourisation (heating the oil and using clay or activated carbon to lighten the oil colour) and treating with superheated steam under a vacuum.

 Extra Light oils are chemically refined oils.
-As they are refined, they are much “lighter” in aroma and flavour, not calories, than extra virgin oils.
+As they are refined, they are much “lighter” in aroma, colour and flavour, not calories, than Extra Virgin olive oils.
 In fact all olive oils whatever they are called have a very similar kilojoule content.

 These are the same thing.
 The word pure is simply a marketing term.
 Pure olive oil is a blend of refined oil and some virgin olive oil, the latter being used to add some character to the almost flavourless refined oil.